Chatatata/HippoWebService/README.md

 Hippo app uses Node.js v5.1.0 (stable) as platform.
 Hippo app currently has no issues with [nvm].

-You can start Hippo with three storage options.
-These are [MongoDB], [DynamoDB] and an SQL database supported by [Sequelize.js]

-Run the app with:
+Run the app with (assuming you have a MongoDB server):
 ```sh
 $ node . --db mongodb://localhost:27017/hippo
 ```